-Simply select the category and save it to allow locations to be displayed within the territory, if they carry the product/category.
+Select the category and “Assign Selected” to allow locations to be displayed within the territory, if they carry the product/category.

-Categories allow you to let searchers filter locations by products or services that they may carry.
+Categories allow you to let searchers filter locations by products or services that they carry.
 To learn about creating categories, see Create and Modify Categories.
 For category groups, see Working with Category Groups

 To add existing categories to a location, select the Edit button on the location, then select the Categories tab:

 Click the headings to expand category group if necessary, and check the categories that apply.
 Click the plus sign next to category to display and sub-categories that exist.
 If you have subcategories, all the subcategories from the selected top level category will be inherited.
 You can uncheck the subcategories if some of them do not apply to the top level.
 Select Save when you are done.
 For more information on Category Groups see Category Groups

 If you have enabled landing pages within your Web Premium subscription, it is possible to insert a title tag and meta description into each landing page.
-To add this data, select Edit on the location, then select the SEO tab:
+To add this data select the SEO tab: